sparrow217/CSCI4900001-github-repot/runInstructions.md

 - sudo apt-get install mysql-server
 - sudo apt-get update
 - sudo apt-get upgrade
 - Download the database mysql dump  (2013-10-12) from http://ghtorrent.org/downloads.html
 - Extract the database dump .gz

+The code is setup to use a public version of the database, to use your own database run the following:

 - After running the MySQL installation and extracting the database commands run the following command:
 - mysql -u root -p